jacoor/django-quickstart/README.md

 # django-quickstart
-This is a simple django quickstart project, part of akadamiaIT initiative.
+This is a simple django quickstart project, part of AkadamiaIT initiative.

+Prereguisities:
+* CLI knowledge
+* Docker and docker compose

 More info: